vidhya2205/Algorithms-for-DNA-Sequencing-Coursera/README.md

 # Algorithms-for-DNA-Sequencing-Coursera

-My original code for Coursera's "Algorithms for DNA Sequencing" specialization.
+Each notebook contains the example algorithm as taught in the Coursera's course "Algorithms for DNA Sequencing" followed by certain modifications that demonstrate my learnings.